anatcruz/FEUP-PLOG-PROJ/Talpa/README.md

 ---
 ### Game Over

 To check if the game is over, according to the rules already presented, we use `game_over(+GameState, +Size, +Player, -Winner)`.
-This predicate uses `checkWinner(+Player, +GameState, +Size, +Row, +Column)`, first checking if the current Player won (since he was last round enemy and `play/5` calls `game_over/4` before the player turn) and then checking if the current Player´s adversary won.
+This predicate uses `checkWinner(+Player, +GameState, +Size, +Row, +Column)`, first checking if the current Player won (since he was last round adversary and `play/5` calls `game_over/4` before the player turn) and then checking if the current Player´s adversary won.

-To verify if the red player won `checkWinner/4` uses, row by row, `tryFloodFill(+Matrix, +Size, +Row, +Column, +FinalMatrix)` to Flood Fill from the current row and first column, and `checkHorizontalPath(+GameState, +Row, +FinalCol)` to check if there is a Flood Fill character in the final column, meaning there is a path from the left to the right side of the board.
+To verify if the red player won `checkWinner/4` uses, row by row, `tryFloodFill/5` to Flood Fill from the current row and first column, and `checkHorizontalPath(+GameState, +Row, +FinalCol)` to check if there is a Flood Fill character in the final column, meaning there is a path from the left to the right side of the board.
 Reaching the final row and no path is found means the red player did not win yet.

 To verify if the blue player won we simply use the transpose board matrix and use `checkWinner/4` for the red player.
 A path from the first column to the final column in the transposed matrix will correspond to a path from the first row to the final row in the original matrix.